 Trampolines are for bouncing, right?
 When you were bouncing around on a trampoline as a kid, you’d always try to go as high as you could.
 Well, a team of kids from the United States decided to take the whole "bounce as high as you can" thing a step further, with a world-record-smashing 6.73m high bounce.

-In case you’re wondering how high 6.73m is, comparatively, it’s about how tall the roof is on a three-storey house!
+In case you’re wondering how high 6.73m is, comparatively, it’s about how tall the roof is on a three-story house!
 Maybe stick to backyard trampolining for now, and leave the world record attempts to the pros.

 Who doesn’t love shooting a few hoops?
-Many people can say that they’ve landed at least one three-pointer in their lifetime, but how many people can say that they’ve leapt and dunked from 10 m away?
+Many people can say that they’ve landed at least one three-pointer in their lifetime, but how many people can say that they’ve leaped and dunked from 10 m away?
 Well, 10.05 m, to be precise...
 That’s exactly what Jordan Ramos laid down in 2015, with his record-breaking trampoline-aided slam dunk.

 Full disclosure, we didn’t really understand what this one was all about...
 Did the tubes break when Asrita Furman from New York jumped on the trampoline?
 Did he break the tubes by hand while he was jumping?
 One thing that we did find out, was that this Ashrita Furman fellow really likes breaking things – including world records, strangely enough!
 In a very Inception-style moment, Ashrita once held the record for holding the most records at once in 2011!

-Regardless, he jumped on a trampoline and broke 30 tubes with single trampoline jump.
+Regardless, he jumped on a trampoline and broke 30 tubes with a single trampoline jump.
 Our advice would definitely be not to try this one at home.

 Want a trampoline to test your high flying skills?
 Your leaps on a Vuly Play trampoline are some of the safest bounces you’re ever likely to land.
 Check out our range online to see the variety of trampoline sizes and styles.